 In trying to tackle obesity, the government spends billions of pounds a year, running huge public campaigns, to promote healthy eating and educating people about the dangers of being overweight.
 The NHS spends even more, offering a variety of services, in an attempt to stem the tide of obesity; everything from support groups in your local community, gym vouchers, to increase exercise, referrals to dieticians and nutritionists, even bariatric surgery.

 Despite this, obesity is rising faster than ever before.
 A third of people over the age of 35, are currently obese.
 Why?
 What do all these methods have in common; aside from the investment from the taxpayer?

-They all attempt to tackle obesity at a conscious level, showing you the benefits of a healthy lifestyle and the dangers of obesity; presenting a well researched, logical argument to your conscious, analytical mind.
-You know all the health implications, of being overweight but still it isn’t enough.
+They all attempt to tackle obesity at a conscious level, showing you the benefits of a healthy lifestyle and the dangers of obesity; presenting a well researched, logical argument to your conscious mind.
+Super!
+You already know the health implications of being overweight...but still, it isn’t enough.
 The motivation just isn't there.

 Lifestyle factors, contribute to weight gain but they aren’t the cause.
 In adults, who are 3 or more stone overweight, overeating is rarely, if ever the problem.
 It’s a symptom of an emotional state, buried deep in the unconscious mind, underneath your level of awareness.